ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 the DUT which contains a ``SerialAdapter`` (located in the ``generators/testchipip`` project) that converts the TSI commands to TileLink requests.
 In simulation, FESVR resets the DUT, and writes into memory the test program.
-This is currently the fastest mechanism to simulate the DUT.
+This is currently the fastest mechanism to communicate with the DUT in simulation.

-In the case of a chip tapeout bringup, TSI commands can be sent over a modified communication medium to communicate with the chip.
+In the case of a chip tapeout bringup, TSI commands can be sent over a custom communication medium to communicate with the chip.
 For example, some Berkeley tapeouts have a FPGA with a RISC-V soft-core that runs FESVR.
 The FESVR on the soft-core sends TSI commands to a TSI to TileLink converter living on the FPGA (i.e. ``SerialAdapter``).
 Then this converter